hussaino03/SmartList/README.md

 ### Technologies Used

-JavaScript was used for point algorithm, and HTML/CSS for the UI
+JavaScript was used for points algorithm, and HTML/CSS for the UI

 ➼ We first made the input elements and functionality